OPC Proposition 1 Grant Program

 - Full proposals are due June 30, 2021 using the Full Proposal Template.

-- NEW: Full proposals should be submitted by uploading the Full Proposal package to the applicant’s designated shared Google Drive folder provided by OPC staff.
+- Full proposals should be submitted by uploading the Full Proposal package to the applicant’s designated shared Google Drive folder provided by OPC staff.

 - Full Proposal Template